UX WordPress Practices

 Easy to Use Navigation

-Almost every other website I see today has a complex information architecture associated with it.
+Almost every other website I see today has a complex information architecture.
 They have multi-level pages or posts.
-A designer must work with a developer to make sure that the visitor can easily navigate through the website through proper navigation.
-WordPress comes with all the tools you need to add a navigation menu, but you can always add a mega menu plugin such as Uber Menu if you have a lot of links to include.
+A designer must work with a developer to ensure that the visitor can easily navigate the website through proper navigation.
+WordPress has all the tools you need to add a navigation menu, but you can always add a mega menu plugin such as Uber Menu if you have many links.

-You should also choose a plain permalink structure if possible.
-Unless you run a news website or publish several articles a day, I suggest you go with a “Post name” structure (you can use this guide to changing your permalinks to make the switch as well).
+You should also choose a simple permalink structure if possible.
+Unless you run a news website or publish several articles daily, I suggest you go with a “Post name” structure (you can use this guide to change your permalinks to make the switch).

 Most people don’t rely solely on navigation when browsing.
 A website with good usability should include:

 One of the most popular WordPress plugins, Yoast SEO, gives you an option to add breadcrumbs to your WordPress theme.
 The Visualmodo WordPress themes are compatible with Yoast SEO, and it’s easy to add breadcrumbs.